The goal of The Center for Multidisciplinary

 interdisciplinary research between these fields.

-Older adults in Israel are a unique heterogeneous
+Older adults in Israel are a uniquely heterogeneous

-population comprised of Jewish immigrants from more than a hundred countries
+population comprised of mainly Jewish immigrants from more than a hundred countries, about 180,000 Holocaust survivors, and Israeli born citizens (Arabs and Jews).

 Since culture plays a significant role in perceptions of health, function,